freeipa/freeipa/doc/designs/krb-ticket-policy.md

 By requiring certain authentication indicators to a user, we can force a user to be authenticated with one of the mechanisms associated with those auth indicators to obtain a ticket.
-By defining a white list of authentication indicators to a service, we can allow a user to use the service only if the user obtained a ticket with at least one of those indicators included.
+By defining an allow list of authentication indicators to a service, we can allow a user to use the service only if the user obtained a ticket with at least one of those indicators included.

 ### Note